-February 2024 Newsletter
+February 2025 HOA Newsletter

-Effects of Freezing Temperatures on Plant Material by Dr. Moon
+Effects of Freezing Temperatures on Plant Material

 Is your landscape looking sad?
-You might be observing some of the following symptoms in plants due to the freezing temperatures and plants not being acclimated to this condition:
+Despite the freezing temperatures, it's important to remember that plants are remarkably resilient.
+You might be observing some of the following symptoms in plants:

-- Live Oak Trees Leaves will turn grayish brown and fall off the tree earlier than usual in early spring.
-This is not a problem for these trees since they drop leaves annually.
-Fertilize these trees this month. - Dormant Trees Red Oak, Bur Oak, Chinese Pistache, Lacebark Elm, Cedar Elm, Ash, etc., should have no damage since most of these trees had already gone dormant before freezing temperatures.
-Fertilize these trees this month. - Narrow-Leaved Evergreen Trees Conifers, Eastern Red Cedar, Juniper, and Pine trees will turn reddish from the cold.
+- Live Oak Trees-In early spring, the leaves will turn grayish brown and fall off the tree earlier than usual.
+This is not a problem for these trees, which drop leaves annually.
+Fertilize them this month. - Dormant Trees such as Red Oak, Bur Oak, Chinese Pistache, Lacebark Elm, Cedar Elm, and ash, should not be damaged since most had already gone dormant before freezing temperatures.
+Fertilize these trees this month.

+- Narrow-Leaved Evergreen Trees Conifers, Eastern Red Cedar, Juniper, and Pine trees will turn reddish from the cold.
 These plants will have extra needle drops now and in the spring.
 Do not be concerned about the reddish color.
 It will go away in the spring with new growth, and there should be no permanent damage.
-Fertilize these trees this month. - Broadleaf Evergreens Holly, Ligustrum, Magnolia, and other broadleaf trees can have brown spots on the leaves or brown leaves caused by the freeze.
+Fertilize these trees this month. - Broadleaf Evergreens-Holly, Ligustrum, Magnolia, and other broadleaf trees can have brown spots on their leaves or brown leaves caused by the freeze.
 These leaves will drop off in the spring, and new buds will replace old ones.
 Some pruning may be required, but wait until spring to do this pruning.
 These plants should recover.
-Fertilize these trees this month. - Palm Trees Palms may have burned fronds that must be removed, but most will recover from this freeze next summer.
-Fertilize these trees this month. - Shrubs Shrubs such as holly, boxwood, ligustrum, etc., can have brown spots on the leaves and yellowing or brown leaves caused by the freeze.
+Fertilize these trees this month. - Palm Trees-Some palm trees may have burned fronds that must be removed, but most will recover from this freeze next summer.
+Fertilize these trees this month. - Shrubs-Shrubs such as holly, boxwood, ligustrum, etc., can have brown spots on their leaves and yellowing or browning caused by the freeze.
 These plants should recover.
 The leaves will drop off in the spring, and new buds will replace old ones.
 Some pruning may be required, but wait until spring to do this pruning.
-Fertilize in March to improve vigor. - Plants with underground rhizomes and spreading roots Dianella, Liriope, Ginger, Foxtail Fern, etc.- will have burned leaves.
-These plants will survive.
+Fertilize in March to improve vigor. - Plants with Underground Rhizomes and Spreading Roots Dianella, Liriope, Ginger, Foxtail Fern, etc.- will have burned leaves.
+However, these plants will survive.
 Cut them back to the ground now or in March.
-Fertilize them in March to improve their vigor. - Ground Cover Asian Jasmine, Colorata Euonymus, Honeysuckle, etc., will have burned yellow-brown leaves.
-These leaves will drop off, and new leaves will come out in the spring.
-Fertilize in March to improve vigor. - Ornamental Grasses These grasses should have minor damage since they were dormant.
-Cut back and fertilize in March. - Perennials These plants will have burned leaves, cut back in March. - Outdoor tropicals Plants like philodendrons will have brown leaves that can look water-soaked.
+Fertilize them in March to improve their vigor. - Ground Cover- Asian Jasmine, Colorata Euonymus, Honeysuckle, and other ground covers will have burned yellow-brown leaves.
+These leaves will drop off, and new leaves will emerge in the spring.
+Fertilize in March to improve vigor. - Ornamental Grasses-These grasses should have minor damage since they were dormant.
+Cut them back and fertilize them in March. - Perennials These plants will have burned leaves, cut back in March. - Outdoor Tropicals- Plants like philodendrons will have brown leaves that can look water-soaked.
 Monitor these plants for recovery.
-If recovery is not achieved, replace them in the spring.

-- Annual Color If the color looks water-soaked, it will not recover and must be replaced.
-However, if the color has brown leaves, they can recover by spring. - Cool Season Turf Ryegrass and Fescuegrass will turn yellow and brown but recover rapidly from cold events.
-Fertilize to encourage new growth. - Warm Season Turf If St. Augustinegrass was not completely dormant going into the freeze, it may have some damage but will recover in the spring.
-Since the Bermudagrass was going dormant, it should have no permanent damage.
-Fertilize in the spring to encourage new growth-lower mowing height before fertilizing.
+If recovery is not achieved, replace them in the spring. - Annual Color-If the color looks water-soaked, it will not recover and must be replaced.
+However, if the color has brown leaves, it can recover by spring. - Cool-Season Turf- Ryegrass and Fescuegrass will turn yellow and brown but recover rapidly from cold events.
+Fertilize to encourage new growth.

+• Warm-Season Turf- If St. Augustinegrass was not completely dormant before the freeze, it may have some damage but will recover in the spring.
+Since Bermudagrass was going dormant, it should have no permanent damage.
+Fertilize in the spring to encourage new growth.
+Lower the mowing height before fertilizing.

-Be patient and give your plants time to recover.
+Remember, nature has a way of bouncing back.
+Be patient and give your plants the time they need to recover.
 Plus, be prepared; we could always have another freeze in February.